clifgriffin/simple-ldap-login/readme.txt

 * * * * If we are, does the user belong to the right (if any) group?
 * * * * * If the user does, create the wordpress user and log the user in.
 * * If the username is a valid wordpress user, is the password provided the same as the one in the Wordpress database?
+* * * Is the security mode set to low or the username admin?
-* * * If so, log the user in.
+* * * * If so, log the user in.
 * * * If not, do the provided credentials successfully authenticate against LDAP?
+* * * * If so, is the user in the required groups? (if any)
-* * * * If so, log the user in.
+* * * * * If so,log the user in.

 This is simply a high level overview.
 The actual logic the plugin employs is more complex, but hopefully this gives you an idea, philosophically, about how the plugin accomplishes what it does.

 = Version History =

+**Version 1.3.0.3**

+* Test form now implements wp_authenticate and uses the same routines as the actual login.
+This also means account creation and group membership are tested.
+* Implemented stripslashes() to correct issue with some special characters such as a single quote and backslash.
+* Wordpress account "admin" is now allowed to login using local password even when security mode is set to high.
+For safety.
+* Made some minor wording changes to the admin panel.

 **Version 1.3.0.2.1**

 * Fixed case sensitivity issue that could result in multiple accounts.
-There may be lingering case insentisivty issues due to the get_userdatabylogin function being case-sensitive.
+There may be lingering case insensitivity issues due to the get_userdatabylogin function being case-sensitive.
 We'll figure this out in due time.
 * Sorry for posting two updates on the same day!

 **Version 1.3.0.2**